kuangxu/rinse-me-gently/AI_With_Python_PartB/Part_B_Instructions.md

 python -m venv venv
 ```

-*Explanation: This creates a new, empty virtual environment inside a folder named `venv` within the `AI_With_Python_PartB` folder.
-This is the same process you used in Part A!*
+*For detailed explanation of virtual environments, see Part A, Part 3.*

 ### Step 5: Activate the Virtual Environment

-Now we need to "turn on" the environment.
 Type the command for your system and press **Enter**:

 **For Mac:**
 ```bash